Liquid Cold Plates Custom

 Changzhou Bingrui Heat Exchanger Technology Co., Ltd.

 We are a professional designer and manufacturer of aluminium heat exchangers, dedicated to offering international customers cooling solutions.
-Custom Charge Air Coolers.
+Custom Liquid Cold Plates Manufacturers and Heat Sinks Factory in China.
 Each of us adheres to the self-working principles of "make the product, pursue the quality".

 With advanced production facilities, powerful developing ability, high-quality material and fine workmanship, our company is in position in the same sector in China.
-Possessing over 30 patent certificates, the company has successively obtained "National High Tech Enterprise”, “Changzhou Engineering Technology Research Center”, “National Science and Technology Enterprises”, “Innovative Enterprises” etc. We are Intercoolers Manufacturers in China, Charge Air Cooler Suppliers and Factory, the company covers an area of more than 6,000 square meters and currently has 108 employees.
+Possessing over 30 patent certificates, the company has successively obtained "National High Tech Enterprise”, “Changzhou Engineering Technology Research Center”, “National Science and Technology Enterprises”, “Innovative Enterprises” etc. The company covers an area of more than 6,000 square meters and currently has 108 employees.
 In addition, our production process strictly follows the ISO9001 quality system, and our products can be customized according to the various requirements of customers.

 Based on the principle of "high quality is the life of enterprise, good reputation is the foundation in the market", we have complete product inspection facilities and can supply high quality products and complete services to customers.
 We welcome customers and friends from around the world to visit us for business negotiations and collaboration opportunities.